 Males with penile and penupubic epispadias often leak urine with stress or strenuous work.
 A fixed bladder neck through surgery remains the only option for them.
 Males face fewer problems with glandular epispadias.
 They still have to fix the bend and abnormal opening through surgery.

 Epispadias is rare in females.
-1 in 484,000 cases suffer from this.
+Only 1 in 484,000 cases suffer from this condition.

 Doctors usually detect it at the hospitals after birth.
 Diagnosis of epispadias takes place before anyone notices any symptoms.
 If the case is mild, it might go undetected.
 Parents might only be able to detect some urine leaking while they toilet-train their children.
 That is why it goes undetected in females most of the time.